a legacy of impact beyond the try line

 BEN SCOTT

 Ben is a seasoned Financial Markets professional with over 30 years of experience including 17 years in Hong Kong and New York with Morgan Stanley.
-Most recently he was a Founding Partner at Barrenjoey Capital Partners where he spent 4 years establishing the firm including their institutional client relationships globally.
+Ben is a Partner at LGT Crestone and was previously a Founding Partner of Barrenjoey Capital Partners in Sydney.

 Ben hails from Muckadilla, Queensland and is a lifelong rugby enthusiast having played schoolboy, club and representative rugby in both Queensland and New South Wales.
 In July 2023 he assumed the role of Chair of the Australian Rugby Foundation bringing his financial expertise and passion for the game to support the Foundation’s growth, philanthropic and strategic development.